spottedd-spotify/spottedd-spotify.github.io/_pages/contents.md

 of certain songs?
 Not all playlists are made equally in terms of diversity.
 We devise models that account for differences in diversity of playlists’ musical features.

+- **Ease of deployment:** An engineering team should be able to deploy the recommender system easily.
+Simpler models are valued here.
+Models that take less time to run since latency is of the essence in a world where music is released rapidly everyday.

 Breaking this problem down, there are actually two steps:

 - **Identification:** This is identifying whether a song should be included or excluded from a playlist.
 This step is where